-- o Sufficient command of English (IELTS 7.0, TOEFL 100 (internet-based) or Cambridge English: Proficiency (CPE); for the 'speaking' and 'writing' components a minimum score of IELTS 6.5 or TOEFL 22 is required); and - Knowledge of and insight in linguistics comparable with the qualifications acquired by students graduating from the Bachelor's programme referred to in article 5.2.1.
+o Knowledge of and insight in linguistics comparable with the qualifications acquired by students graduating from the Bachelor's programme referred to in article 5.2.1.

 Applicants who possess a Bachelor's degree in International Studies from Leiden University should contact the coordinator of studies of the MA linguistics before applying to the programme.
 They should have completed all the linguistics-oriented courses of their BA programme.
-BA students International Studies interested in the Language and Communication programme are advised to contact the coordinator of studies as early in their BA programme as possible, to discuss a preparatory minor programme.
+Alternatively, BA students International Studies interested in the Language and Communication programme are advised to contact the coordinator of studies as early in their BA programme as possible, to discuss a preparatory minor programme.

-- Language Diversity of Africa, Asia and Native America: - o Sufficient command of English (IELTS 7.0, TOEFL 100 (internet-based) or Cambridge English: Proficiency (CPE); for the 'speaking' and 'writing' components a minimum score of IELTS 6.5 or TOEFL 22 is required); and - o Knowledge of and insight in linguistics comparable with the qualifications acquired by students graduating from the Bachelor's programme referred to in article 5.2.1.
+Language Diversity of Africa, Asia and Native America:

+o Knowledge of and insight in linguistics comparable with the qualifications acquired by students graduating from the Bachelor's programme referred to in article 5.2.1.